deathworlders/online/content/book/deathworlders/chapter-21-dragon-dreams.md

 *Why is she running?
 Stupid question, this is a Hunter!
 It wants to EAT her!*

-*But... she’s killed dozens of Hunters, hasn’t she?*
+*But...she’s killed dozens of Hunters, hasn’t she?*

 *Still she runs, though.
 Running, running, running, feet pounding the tiles, her hair streaming out behind her.*